UnforeseenOcean/Leopold/README.md

 - Some tinned solid-core wires
     - 30AWG and 25AWG wires are the common ones and this is pretty useful on soldering components on Veroboard / Perfboard.
 - Wire stripper
     - Get a sharp one.
 Seriously.
-Just thank me later.
+You will thank me later.
 - Wire cutter (flush cutter)
     - Anything will do but I recommend using one designed for circuits and not cutting steel wires.
 - Screwdriver